Advice on how to slim down is everywhere, but the weight-loss industry is laced with myths that won’t help you reach your goals.

 20. Drink coffee and/or green tea

-The consumption of caffeine is another way to boost metabolism (25) , and drinking coffee or tea can help you lose weight.
+The consumption of caffeine is another way to boost metabolism (25), and drinking coffee or tea can help you lose weight because of this.

 21. Add whey protein to your diet

-Many people have a difficult time getting adequate amounts of protein, and adding whey protein can make all the difference for weight loss.
+Many people have a difficult time getting adequate amounts of protein, so adding whey protein can make all the difference for weight loss.

 22. Brush your teeth when finish eating